ayechanmyint73/Movie_Channel/README.md

 # Movie_Channel

-This project is about the movie channel website only by using pure HTML and CSS.
+This movie channel project is the mini project which is created by using pure HTML and CSS.